 Call the number on the back of your credit card to reach your card issuer’s customer service line.
 Enter your card number using your phone’s keypad and any other identifying numbers (like the last four digits of your social security number or your billing zip code) and follow the prompts to hear your credit card balance.
 Many customer service lines can give you the balance automatically without requiring you to speak to a representative.
 Any questions you have about your account or recent transactions will have to go to a live person.

 Over the Internet

 If you have set up an online account for your credit card, your process is simple.
-Just open up a web browser, type in the URL for your card issuer’s website, and log on to your account to check your balance.
+Just open up a web browser, go to your card issuer’s website, and log on to your account to check your balance.
 If you haven't already set up an online account, you can create a new account once you’re on the card issuer’s website.
 Check the back of your credit card or a recent billing statement to get the correct web address for your credit card issuer.
 If you need some assistance, your card issuer’s customer service department can help you set up your online account.

-When you’re creating the account for the first time, be sure you choose a username you can remember and a password that’s secure and can’t be easily guessed.
+When you’re creating the account for the first time, choose a username you can remember and a secure password that can’t be easily guessed.
 Once you’ve logged on, not only can you see your current balance, you can also view recent transactions and other account information.

 Via Smartphone App

 Visit the Apple App Store or Google Play store to download your card issuer’s app.
 When you download and open the app, you’ll log in using the same username and password that you’d use on the website.
 Some companies may let you establish a username and password through the mobile app, but if not, go to the lender's website.
-Your smartphone or tablet has to be connected to the internet in order for you to access your credit card information via the smartphone app.
+Your smartphone or tablet has to be connected to the internet or cellular data in order for you to access your credit card information via the smartphone app.